-Imagine how it would feel to...
+Imagine how it might feel to...

 Doctors love to make a difference… and so do we

 Seeing patients.
 Running a practice.
 Raising a family.
 We know you’re doing your best in everything you do.
-We get it.

 You want to make an impact on your world, to do something positively good with your life and make a difference in the lives of others.